-Vent your child's G-tube when your doctor says or when needed.
+Vent your child's G-tube when your doctor says or when needed, like if your child's belly looks big, before or after a feed, or they're not handling feeds well.

-- 1. Connect the clamped extension tube to the G-tube - 2.
-Put a feeding syringe (60ml) without the plunger into the feeding port.
-Keep the feeding syringe pointing straight up - 3.
+- 1. Connect the clamped extension tube to the G-tube. - 2.
+Put a feeding syringe (60 mL) without the plunger into the feeding port.
+Keep the feeding syringe pointing straight up. - 3.
 Open the extension tube clamp.
 You'll see liquid and bubbles go into the syringe.
-Gently move the tubing and syringe up and down to let air bubbles out.
-Moving your child may help as well - 4.
-When the air bubbles stop and the liquid goes back to the stomach, close the extension tube and take off the syringe - 5.
-Attach a syringe filled with 5ml of water to the extension tube medicine port.
-Push the water into the tubing to clean out any remaining stomach liquid
+Gently move the tubing and syringe up and down to let air bubbles out. - 4.
+When the air bubbles stop, close the extension tube and take off the syringe. - 5.
+Attach a syringe filled with 10 mL of water to the extension tube.
+Push the water into the tubing to clean out any remaining stomach liquid.